Accelerating Higher Order Thinking and STEM Content Learning Among Students with Learning Disabilities (CORGI-2)

 Research shows that Corgi works.
 Both our pilot study and independent evaluation of the Corgi app showed very positive results: Students made significant gains learning science and U.S. history content when using Corgi.
 Encouragingly, students with disabilities made substantial improvements in the independent evaluation.
 We’re excited Corgi helps students learn.

 These exciting findings have propelled further development of Corgi.
 We are building more ways to support higher-order thinking skills and STEM learning, as well as new supports for content organization, higher-order thinking routines, and collaboration strategies.
 We’ll be piloting Corgi with middle school students in 2020.

 Want to take Corgi for a test drive?
 Visit corgi.cast.org to try it out and learn more.

 Want to see how we're supporting educators in implementing Corgi in their classrooms?
 Check out our related project: Corgi 2020: Scaling Models for the Classrooms of Tomorrow.

 Are you a middle school science teacher?
-We need you!
+We'd love to work with you!

 Jose Blackorby, CAST (Co-PI)

 Jan Bulgren, University of KU (Co-PI)